New Jersey Sexual Harassment Lawyers & Discrimination Protecting Your Rights in the Work Place

-The law firm of Lombardi and Lombardi is a proven advocate for workers in all types of employment law cases, including sexual harassment.
+The law firm of Lombardi and Lombardi, P.A., is a proven advocate for workers in all types of employment law cases, including sexual harassment.
 Lawyer Scott Telson works tirelessly to protect his clients’ rights and will put his more than 25 years of experience in employment law litigation to work on your case.

 We handle sexual harassment cases on a contingency fee basis, which means that we only get paid if we win your case.

 Do Not Be Victimized by Sexual Harassment in the Workplace

 Under federal law, Title VII of the Civil Rights Act of 1964 prohibits sexual harassment in the workplace.
 Meanwhile, NJ’s Law Against Discrimination (LAD) also prohibits sexual harassment.
 Often sexual harassment is a form of employment discrimination.

 Sexual harassment is inappropriate and unwelcome conduct that is sexual in nature.
 There are two main types of sexual harassment: quid pro quo and hostile work environment.

 - Quid Pro Quo Sexual Harassment: An employer cannot link the condition of employment to sexual conduct.

 - Hostile Work Environment Sexual Harassment: An employer also has an obligation to prevent supervisors and employees from engaging in actions or uttering words that make an employee feel uncomfortable because of his or her sex.